anmolbhatt0/Image-Gallery/README.md

 ## Author
 Anmol Bhatt

-You have my permission to do whatever the fuck you want.
+You can do whatever the fuck you want.

 Java, javascript, php, css3 and html5.